Archibald Grove: Residences

-In the 1890s Grove commissioned Edwin Lutyens to design his house, Berry Downe Court, near Overton, Hampshire.
+In the 1890s Grove commissioned Edwin Lutyens to design his house, Berrydown Court, near Overton, Hampshire.
 In 1904 he bought 88 acres of land near Chalfont St Giles, Buckinghamshire.
 He again engaged Lutyens, but his design was not built due to Grove's financial difficulties.
 A more modest house, "Pollards Park" was constructed, where he lived until his death.

 Politics

 Grove was a member of the Liberal Party, and unsuccessfully contested the constituency of Winchester in 1886.
 In 1891 he was chosen to contest West Ham North.
 When the general election was held in July 1892, Grove unseated the sitting Conservative Party MP, Forrest Fulton by the narrow margin of 33 votes.
 At the ensuing general election in 1895, he was defeated by Ernest Gray of the Conservative Party, who also had the support of the National Union of Teachers.

 The next general election was called in 1900.
 Grove was unanimously chosen by the local Liberal Association to contest the constituency of South Northamptonshire.
 However, the "khaki" election was held at the height of the Second Boer War, which benefitted the Conservative candidate Edward Fitzroy, who won the seat.

 He contested South Northamptonshire again at the 1906 general election.
 There was a swing to the Liberals, and Grove returned to the Commons.
 In September 1908, Grove announced that he would not be standing for election again due to ill health.
 He accordingly retired from politics at the January 1910 general election.